Bringing accountability to New York's roads through data.

 Why this exists

 The legislature knows this is a problem.
-Bills to require NYSDOT to create an electronic reporting system have been introduced repeatedly since at least 2017.
-Senate Bill S3882A actually passed the Senate in the 2021-22 session.
-The current version, S3134, was reintroduced in January 2025 by Senators Cooney and Harckham.
-None of these bills have become law.
+Bills to require NYSDOT to create an electronic reporting system have been introduced repeatedly since at least 2017, and one even passed the Senate.
+None have become law.

 Potholes damage vehicles, cause accidents, and disproportionately affect communities whose roads receive less maintenance.
 Yet without accessible data, it's easy to downplay the scope of the problem and ignore the areas that need attention most.